MSC Bellissima: Route

 MSC Bellissima departed for her maiden voyage on 4 March 2019, and made an inaugural call in Spain on 12 March 2019.
-She will spend her maiden season in the Mediterranean, before re-positioning to the Persian Gulf in November 2019, cruising from Dubai for the winter season, and made a maiden call at Doha, Qatar in December 2019.
-She will then be redeployed to Asia to serve MSC's China program in Spring 2020.
-In 2020, the ship will be heading in Asia, such as China.
+She spent her maiden season in the Mediterranean, before re-positioning to the Persian Gulf in November 2019, cruising from Dubai for the winter season, and made a maiden call at Doha, Qatar in December 2019.
+She then redeployed to serve MSC's China program in spring 2020.
+Later in 2020, the ship relocated to Asia, serving itineraries such as China.

 Incidents

 Coronavirus pandemic

 On 21 March 2020, officials from the Indian state of Telangana reported that a 33-year-old crew member of MSC Bellissima had tested positive for SARS-CoV-2.
-The crew member was also reported to have been to Dubai, and was stable at the time of the report.
+The crew member was also deported to Dubai, and was stable at the time of the deport.

 On 24 March 2020, it was reported that three Azoreans who were former passengers of MSC Bellissima during its cruise to Dubai from 7 March 2020 to 14 March 2020 had tested positive.

 On 2 April 2020, a 22-year-old crew member of MSC Bellissima, who had quarantined himself at home in Trappeto, Sicily after returning from Dubai, announced that he had tested positive that day.
 On 10 April 2020, a dancer from Klagenfurt, Austria, who performed in Cirque du Soleil shows aboard MSC Bellissima, tested positive for the virus while she was still on board the ship.
 The crew member was tested a day before she was scheduled to leave for home, and the result came as a surprise as she had been asymptomatic.
 As of 4 May 2020, she has been stuck aboard MSC Bellissima for 50 days.

+Engine failure

+On December 4 2024, MSC Bellissima set sailed from Keelung, Taiwan, and bounded for Okinawa, Japan.
+After the stopovers at Ishigaki Island and Miyako Island, MSC Bellissima had finally reached Naha on December 6.
+The ship had a critical engine failure and was immobilized at Naha harbour, which resulted in thousands of passengers being stranded at Naha.
+The company announced there woud be a full refund to all passengers, and arranged return flights from Naha to Taiwan.